 At the National Policing Institute, we envision police and communities working together to implement best practices that are informed or supported by research, resulting in safe, healthy, economically thriving, and mutually trusting communities.

 Our services are rooted in evidence-based practice and designed to assist law enforcement agencies across the country in making strategic and operational decisions based on the latest research and innovation.
 We leverage scientific research and technology to guide our engagements, working directly with agencies and communities, nationwide and abroad, through collaborative approaches that engage scholars, practitioners, law enforcement agencies, and community stakeholders at the international, national, state, and local level.
-The Institute aims to serve as a model for the systematic examination of real-world challenges faced by law enforcement agencies.
+NPI aims to serve as a model for the systematic examination of real-world challenges faced by law enforcement agencies.
 To learn more about our service areas, please visit the following pages:

 Years In Service